databrickslabs/overwatch/docs-compose/overwatch_docs/content/FAQ/_index.md

 that write to those tables (3005, 3015).
 [Here are several examples]({{%relref "DataEngineer/ETL_Process.md"%}}/#reloading-data-example)
 on ways to update the pipeline_report to change update the state of a module.

-**Q 3: What is the current guidance / state of customers who want to capture EC2 spot pricing?**
+## Q 3: What is the current guidance / state of customers who want to capture EC2 spot pricing?

-**A 3**: The easiest way is to identify an "average" SPOT price and apply it to all compute cost calcuations.
+The easiest way is to identify an "average" SPOT price and apply it to all compute cost calcuations.
 Going a bit further, calculate average spot price by region, average spot price by region by node type and lastly down to a time resolution like hour of day.
 Use the AWS APIs to get the historical spot price at by these dims.This can be automated via a little script they build but it require proper access to the AWS account.

 ```scala
 display(